-Japanese Yen: USD/JPY (JPY=X) Support At 105.00
+Japanese Yen: USD/JPY (JPY=X) Support at 105.00

 MACD

 The Moving Average Convergence/Divergence indicator (MACD) gives signals when it crosses its 9 period signal line.
-The last signal was a buy 10 period(s) ago.
+The last signal was a sell 2 period(s) ago.

 Rex Takasugi – TD Profile